-Girls are given the opportunity to discuss their future schools and career plans in the Summer Term of Form 6.
+We Girls are given the opportunity to discuss their future schools and career plans in the Summer Term of Form 6.
 A series of short talks from parents with different professions will enable the girls to gain some insight into the different career paths.

-Monitoring and review
+Monitoring and Review

-This is undertaken by the Head, the Deputy and the Senior Mistress (Academic).
-The School Curriculum implementation is their responsibility, but this responsibility is shared with the subject coordinators.
-They monitor Long, Medium and Short term planning on a termly basis for all subject areas and ensure that all lessons have appropriate learning objectives.
+This is undertaken by the Head, the Deputy and the Assistance Head (Academic).
+The School Curriculum implementation is their responsibility.
+This responsibility is shared with the Subject Coordinators, who monitor Long, Medium and Short Term Plans on a termly basis and ensure that all lessons have appropriate learning objectives.
 The Head monitors policies.